 Growing the Business

-While the company’s San Antonio location has been accepting biosolids from local wastewater treatment facilities for about a decade now, the Conroe location has just now started to do so.
+The company’s San Antonio and Conroe locations accept bio-solids from local wastewater treatment facilities.
 The move to make that happen, says Smith, has necessitated some major changes.

-Several equipment purchases also assisted in the transition to the biosolids-supplemented operation, including a Komptech MultiStar L2 and a Morbark 6600 Track Wood Hog horizontal grinder, which has already upped production and will be key in providing the material to blend with the Class B biosolids.
+Several equipment purchases also assisted in the transition to the bio-solids-supplemented operation, including a Morbark 6600 Track Wood Hog horizontal grinder, which has already upped production and will be key in providing the material to blend with the Class B bio-solids.

-“The decision to go with a new horizontal grinder was really based on a number of different things,” says Smith.
-“For one, because of last year’s drought and ban on burning, we started doing some off-site grinding for land clearing firms—essentially going to their sites to grind the tops and undesirable timber.
+“The decision to go with a Morbark horizontal grinder was really based on a number of different things,” says Smith.
+“For one, because of droughts and ban on burning, we started doing some off-site grinding for land clearing firms—essentially going to their sites to grind the tops and undesirable timber.
 We had a smaller machine at the time, so we felt that, if we were to continue building that part of the business, a larger grinder would get us into and out of those jobs quickly, allowing us to get back here to support the main operation.
-Currently, such off-site work is only about 5% to 10% of our business, but we can see that growing.
 In addition, some of our bigger customers have grinding needs, so this fits that scenario as well.
 With that capability, we can become more of a solution provider than simply a vendor.”

 Also at work was the fact that New Earth had additional machine purchases to make through Doggett Machinery, the local John Deere and Morbark dealer, putting them in a nice bargaining position.

 “There is definitely strength in numbers, and Bill Talbot and Doggett Machinery treated us very well as we worked with them to meet our major equipment needs.
-We also demoed several grinders but eventually, after a trip to Morbark’s plant in Michigan, chose the 6600 Track Hog.
-Granted, there were a few bumps in the road with Doggett being a new dealer for Morbark, but both have gone above and beyond to ensure that we are successful.”
+We also demoed several grinders but eventually, after a trip to Morbark’s plant in Michigan, chose the 6600 Track Hog.”

 Smith says that they had not originally intended to purchase a track-mounted grinder; but seeing one in action changed that for them.
 In retrospect, however, he sees it as one of the best equipment moves they’ve made, particularly in light of feedback he gets from his equipment operators.